 - Repeat for all of them.

 - Enjoy your delicious pot of gold donut pops!

-We ate them right away because the anticipation of making them meant that my kids couldn’t wait an extra minute to indulge once they were done.
-But, if you are having a St. Patrick’s Day party at home or at school, you could fill a mason jar with sand and then place the sticks in (like you would in a flower vase) and they should hold.
+Party Tip: If you are having a St. Patrick’s Day party at home or at school, you could fill a mason jar with sand and then place the sticks in (like you would in a flower vase) and they’ll look great.